 Brian French is a partner and member of the firm’s Government Investigations and White Collar Defense team.
 He represents clients in government enforcement and internal compliance matters, primarily involving the life sciences and health care industries.

-I represent a wide range of life sciences companies, health care organizations, executives, and employees in government investigations and related criminal and civil litigation initiated by the Department of Justice, U.S. Attorney’s Offices, state attorneys general, government contractors, and qui tam relators.
-I’ve defended numerous pharmaceutical, biotechnology, and medical device companies, as well as individuals, in government enforcement matters and litigation involving alleged off-label promotion, Anti-Kickback Statute violations, consumer protection, and pricing and reimbursement issues.
-I’ve also represented hospitals, skilled nursing facilities, dialysis providers, home health, hospice, and rehabilitation therapy organizations, physician groups, and individuals in grand jury and False Claims Act investigations, audits by Medicare and Medicaid contractors, and voluntary self-disclosures relating to alleged billing fraud, improper coding, Medicare and Medicaid overpayments, and Anti-Kickback Statute and Stark Law violations.
+I represent a wide range of health care organizations, life sciences companies, executives, and employees in government investigations and related criminal and civil litigation initiated by the U.S. Department of Justice, U.S. Attorney’s Offices, state attorneys general, and qui tam relators.
+I’ve represented hospitals, skilled nursing facilities, dialysis providers, home health care and hospice companies, anesthesia providers, pain clinics, physician groups, and individuals in federal grand jury investigations, False Claims Act litigation, audits by Medicare and Medicaid contractors, and voluntary self-disclosures relating to alleged billing fraud, improper coding, Medicare and Medicaid overpayments, and Anti-Kickback Statute and Stark Law violations.
+I’ve also represented numerous pharmaceutical, biotechnology, and medical device companies, as well as individuals, in government enforcement matters and litigation involving alleged off-label promotion, Anti-Kickback Statute violations, consumer protection, and pricing and reimbursement issues.

-An important part of my practice involves providing proactive compliance advice to clients in the life sciences and health care industries, particularly in connection with the regulatory gaps that emerge with the advent of new technologies and business models.
+An important part of my practice involves providing proactive compliance advice to clients in the health care and life sciences industries.
 I assist clients in assessing their key risk areas and help them to develop strategies and programs that reflect the particular needs and goals of their organizations.
-I advise clients on a wide range of issues involving appropriate product and service promotion, compliance with Medicare and Medicaid pricing and reimbursement regulations, appropriate financial arrangements and collaborations between and among industry and providers, the Physician Payment Sunshine Act (Open Payments) and related transparency initiatives, co-payment assistance and patient assistance programs, patient education and medication adherence initiatives, among others.
+I advise health care providers in establishing and maintaining compliant business arrangements and billing practices.
+In the life sciences field, I advise clients on a wide range of issues, such as appropriate product and service promotion, co-payment assistance programs, appropriate financial arrangements and collaborations between and among industry and providers, and the Physician Payment Sunshine Act (Open Payments) and related transparency issues.

 Westlaw Journal Government Contract | July 18, 2016